How to run a local application in live configuration¶

 docker-compose run web start migrate

-(In an Aldryn Django project, you can see these commands listed in the
+(In an Aldryn Django application, you can see these commands listed in the

 MIGRATION_COMMANDS setting, populated by